Tame topology in Hensel minimal structures: Applications of the closedness theorem

-Algebraic non-Archimedean versions of the \L{}ojasiewicz inequality, established in our papers~\cite{Now-Sel,Now-Sing}, can be carried over to the general settings considered here with proofs repeated almost verbatim.
-We thus state only the results (Theorems 11.2, 11.5 and 11.6, Proposition~11.3 and Corollary~11.4 from~\cite{Now-Sing}).
+Algebraic non-Archimedean versions of the \L{}ojasiewicz inequalities, established in our papers~\cite{Now-Sel,Now-Sing}, can be carried over to the general settings considered here with proofs repeated almost verbatim.
+Therefore, below they will be only stated without proofs.
+These are results~\ref{Loj1}, \ref{Hol}, \ref{UC}, \ref{Loj2} and \ref{Loj3} being Hensel minimal counterparts of the algebraic results 11.2, 11.3, 11.4, 11.5 and 11.6 from our paper~\cite{Now-Sing}, respectively.
 The main ingredients of the proofs are the closedness theorem, the orthogonality property and relative quantifier elimination for ordered abelian groups.
-They allow us to reduce the problem under study to that of piecewise linear geometry.
-We first state the following version, which is closest to the classical one.
+They allow us to reduce the problems under study to that of piecewise linear geometry.
+We first state the version, which is closest to the classical one.